-Google signs up CBS for Internet TV service: source
+Google signs up CBS for Internet TV service: sources

 Facebook Inc said users in the United States would be able to order food through the Facebook pages of restaurants starting on Wednesday as part of its efforts to connect users and businesses.

-Alphabet Inc (GOOGL.O) unit Google has reached an agreement with CBS Corp (CBS.N) to carry the network on its web TV service, according to a source familiar with the matter.
+Alphabet Inc (GOOGL.O) unit Google has reached an agreement with CBS Corp (CBS.N) to carry the network on its web TV service and is in talks with 21st Century Fox (FOXA.O) and Viacom Inc (VIAB.O) to distribute its channels, three sources told Reuters on Wednesday.

-The service is expected to launch in the first quarter and will include all of CBS' content, including live NFL games, the source added.

-Google is looking to offer a "skinny" bundle priced between $30 and $40 a month, the source said.
+The service, which will be part of Google's YouTube Platform, is expected to launch in the first quarter and will include all of CBS' content, including live NFL games, one of the sources said.
+Google's "skinny" bundle will cost $30 to $40 a month, the source said.

-The company is also near an accord to distribute channels owned by Twenty-First Century Fox Inc (FOXA.O), another source said.
+It is unclear which Fox and Viacom networks would be part of the Google service, two of the sources said.

+Google and Disney were not immediately available for comment.
+CBS, Viacom and Fox declined to comment.

-The Wall Street Journal, which first reported the news, said Google is also in advanced talks with Walt Disney Co (DIS.N). (on.wsj.com/2eShhLp)
+The Wall Street Journal, which first reported the news, said Google was also in advanced talks with Walt Disney Co (DIS.N). (on.wsj.com/2eShhLp)

-Google and Disney were not immediately available for comment, while CBS and Fox declined to comment.

-(Reporting by Jessica Toonkel in New York and Anya George Tharakan in Bengaluru; Editing by Don Sebastian)
+(Reporting by Jessica Toonkel in New York and Anya George Tharakan in Bengaluru; Editing by Don Sebastian and Richard Chang)

 Facebook Inc said users in the United States would be able to order food through the Facebook pages of restaurants starting on Wednesday as part of its efforts to connect users and businesses.